 The Merino wool is maintenance free and doesn’t shrink so you can buy your size and not have to worry about shrinking in the dryer.

-How to Select the Best Base Layer for Skiing/Boarding
+How to Select the Best Ski Base Layer

 It would seem that the skier seeking a new set of next-to-skin clothing for a day on the slopes might walk into the outfitter and be presented with an easy decision.
 Alas, it is not so.